izabellalarsson/Photoify/README.md

 ## Feedback

 Feedback on the project is always welcome.
 Please [file an issue](https://github.com/izabellalarsson/Photoify/issues/new) if you find any errors in the code or send a pull request

-## Progress

--   [x] As a user I should be able to create an account.
--   [x] As a user I should be able to login.
--   [x] As a user I should be able to logout.
--   [x] As a user I should be able to edit my account email, password and biography.
--   [x] As a user I should be able to upload a profile avatar image.
--   [x] As a user I should be able to create new posts with image and description.
--   [x] As a user I should be able to edit my posts.
--   [x] As a user I should be able to delete my posts.
--   [x] As a user I should be able to like and dislike posts.

 ## Tested
 * [Per Baltzar](https://github.com/perbaltzar)